-The results of our WTP studies can be summed up as follows:
+The results of our WTP studies:

-- Estimates of what different groups are prepared to pay for a particular offer, providing in turn the ability to choose the right price in relation to the size of customer base required.
+- Estimates of what different target groups are prepared to pay for a particular offer, providing in turn the ability to choose the right price in relation to the size of customer base required.

 - Knowledge of the price level at which one offer is more sought-after than another.